aws-lite/aws-lite/readme.md

 - Pull down this repo
 - Install dependencies and run the normal test suite: `npm it`
+- To create a plugin:
+  - Add your plugin to the [`plugins` array in the plugin generator](https://github.com/architect/aws-lite/blob/main/scripts/generate-plugins/index.js)
+  - Run `npm run generate-plugins`
 - Create a PR that adheres to our [testing methodology](#testing)

 > It is advisable you have AWS credentials on your local development machine for manual verification of any client or service plugin changes